acsysio/acsys/README.md

 ## Prometheus [Live Demo](https://demo.prometheuscms.com/)

 Prometheus is a CMS built on NodeJS.
-This tool was created due to the lack of CMS options available for Cloud Firestore.
+This tool was created to fulfill the need for a frontend interface for Cloud Firestore.
 Prometheus allows developers to configure a database through the Prometheus web app.
 Once this is done users can use Prometheus as a headless content management system that also configures restful apis (no coding involved).
 Prometheus serves as a simple interface for the Firestore database with the goal of more database support being added soon!
 Since this project is maintained and used by Aeon it will receive continuous updates.

 ## Getting Started